j19sch/j19sch.github.io/posts/2023/20230807-what-is-a-scrum-master.md

 [The 2020 Scrum Guide](https://scrumguides.org/scrum-guide.html#scrum-master) says:

+> Scrum Masters are true leaders who serve the Scrum Team and the larger organization.
+>
 > The Scrum Master serves the Scrum Team in several ways, including:
 >
 > - Coaching the team members in self-management and cross-functionality;
 > - Helping the Scrum Team focus on creating high-value Increments that meet the Definition of Done;
-> - Causing the removal of impediments to the Scrum Team’s progress; and,
+> - Causing the removal of impediments to the Scrum Team's progress; and,
 > - Ensuring that all Scrum events take place and are positive, productive, and kept within the timebox.
 >
 > The Scrum Master serves the Product Owner in several ways, including: